 In the past, British trainee doctors were required to spend three hours in continuing education each week.
 Today, across the United Kingdom, there is a growing move to offer these mandatory training sessions online using smartphone applications and other eLearning innovations.
 Among some of the key forms of education offered in Foundations are safe prescribing practices.
 To this end, Health Education England created SCRIPT, which is a web-based eLearning program to increase effective and rational prescribing.
-A 2017 study published by Hannah Brooks et al, “Perceptions and Impact of Mandatory eLearning for Foundation Trainee Doctors: A Qualitative Evaluation,” used the Kirkpatrick’s model of training evaluation to study trainee’s perceptions of the program and baseline results.
+A 2017 study published by Hannah Brooks et al, “Perceptions and Impact of Mandatory eLearning for Foundation Trainee Doctors,” used the Kirkpatrick’s model of training evaluation to study trainee’s perceptions of the program and baseline results.
 Over all, Brooks’ study found that using eLearning in this context was highly effective.

 What is SCRIPT?